-Note: In this section, the comparisons between the ecoregions will be made e.g where it will be more efficient to protect a given service.
+Note: In this section, the comparisons between the ecoregions will be made e.g., where it will be more efficient to protect a given service.

-Current status of ecosystems services by eco-regions (composition and status by region, situation) [authors will provide figures and relative information of for Ecosystems and ecosystem services in Particular Eco-Regions].
+Current status of ecosystems services by eco-regions (composition and status by region, situation) [authors will provide figures and information on ecosystems and ecosystem services in particular ecoregions].

 Eastern Plain